danieliscrazy/stickerdb/README.md

 # Hack Club Sticker Database
 > https://stickers.dld.hackclub.app

 This is the unofficial unified Hack Club sticker database!
-If you have high quality digital/source files, please contribute!
+If you have high quality digital/source files of stickers from official Hack Club programs or events, please contribute!
 This means PNG or SVG, and _no pictures or scans_.
 Here's how to contribute:

 1. Fork the repo.
 2. Name your file(s) appropriately.